9622676/The-Masters/README.md

 ## Bot name: Stinger

 ### Our Bot Goal:
-* High speed: We want to work with a functional transmition that shifts gears based on speed and power output.
+* High speed: We want to work with a functional transmission that shifts gears based on speed and power output.
+Using custom parts and a fabricated shell for aerodynamics.
 ### Our Mechanical design and ideas for the bot:
 * Double '|' style chassis
 * High gear count transmission (4+ gears)